rue/code-guidelines/Design an hypermedia(REST) api.md

 After that, each resource should have links for other related resources.

 Ex: Let's say we do a GET /organizations/123.json
-	A connected format for an organization in json could look like this:
+	A connected json representation for an organization could look like this:

 ```javascript
 {